 208-232-1263 ext.
 105

 No charge to borrowing libraries, except for lost items.

 The Library owns the local newspaper on microfilm: Pocatello Tribune Jan.
 12, 1895 – Sep.
 29, 1949 and the Idaho State Journal Oct 1, 1949 to the present.
-These do NOT circulate, however photocopies of select pages can be made.
+These do NOT circulate; however, photocopies of select pages may be made.

-4 weeks.
-Renewals OK, except on AV materials and NEW items.
+Four (4) weeks.
+Renewals are okay, except on A/V materials and new items.

 We try to process requests within 24 (working) hours of receipt and send by U.S. mail at Library Rate.